Grand Canyon Railway 4960: Grand Canyon Railway ownership

 The shopforces also opted to replace the locomotive's original CB&Q tender, since it was in poor condition, and its small capacity was deemed unsuitable for a full round trip on the GCR.
-After looking into a half-dozen options, GCR acquired a larger tender that was formerly paired with Soo Line No. 4012.
-(Note: GCR's first choice for No. 4960's replacement tender was one formerly paired with Cotton Belt 4-8-4 No. 814.)
-The new tender boosted No. 4960's water capacity from 10,000 usgal to 18,000 usgal, and with the locomotive being converted to burn heavy oil and later diesel oil, its fuel capacity was changed to 3,800 usgal of oil.
+After looking into a half-dozen options, including one formerly from Cotton Belt 4-8-4 No. 814, GCR acquired a larger tender—formerly from Soo Line No. 4012—from the Minnesota Transportation Museum, and they removed its coal boards and flattened the top for a Santa Fe-inspired cuboid appearance.
+The new tender boosted No. 4960's water capacity from 10,000 usgal to 18,000 usgal, and with the locomotive being converted to burn heavy oil, and later diesel fuel, its fuel capacity was changed to 3,800 usgal of oil.
 Many other modifications were also applied to alter No. 4960's mechanical performance and cosmetic appearance, including the addition of a boiler-tube cowcatcher and a center-mounted dual-beam headlight on the smokebox door.
-The crews decided to give No. 4960 a new livery that would symbolize GCR, instead of retaining the locomotive's original CB&Q livery, and the end result bears a resemblance to locomotives from the Frisco Railway.
+The crews decided to deviate No. 4960 from its original CB&Q appearance—which would be divisive among CB&Q enthusiasts—and give the locomotive a new livery to symbolize its status on GCR, and the end result bears a resemblance to locomotives from the Southern Railway and the Frisco Railway.
 (Note: Many of the repairs made to No. 4960 were inspired by Robert Franzen's experience on the Southern Railway steam program.)

 At a cost of $1.6 million, the major rebuild on No. 4960 took thirty-months over a three-year period to complete.
+The project was temporarily slowed in 1995, when GCR focused on expanding their operations to an all-year schedule, with MLW FPA-4 diesels being placed into service and a hotel being constructed next to the Williams Depot, but work on No. 4960 resumed by the end of the year.
 In May 1996, No. 4960 was test-fired outside the shop, and two months later, on July 9, the locomotive emerged from the shop and performed its first test run.
 On July 27, No. 4960 pulled its first regular train for GCR between Williams and the Grand Canyon Village, and it led every subsequent GCR train by the end of September.
 The O-1A was able to pull nine loaded passenger cars on GCR without diesel assistance, and while it is capable of pulling more, the extra capacity would create greater wear on the locomotive while traveling at lower speeds at the steep 3%-grades leading into the Canyon.
 On the weekend of October 5–6, the Grand Canyon Chapter of the National Railway Historical Society (NRHS) hosted a series of photo charters to serve as No. 4960's formal GCR debut.
 In August 2002, No. 4960 took part in that year's NRHS Convention on GCR, with the O-1A performing a photo doubleheader with visiting locomotive Santa Fe 3751 and a tripleheader with No. 18.